Sort by column in Power BI Desktop

 Let's take an example that has more depth, and see how it works in Power BI Desktop.

-The visual is currently sorted by Cost of living - we can tell that by matching the color of the descending bars to the legend, but there's a better way to determine the current sort column: the Sort by dialog, available from the ellipses menu (...) in the upper right corner of the visual.
+The visual is currently sorted by SalesQuantity - we can tell that by matching the color of the ascending bars to the legend, but there's a better way to determine the current sort column: the ellipses menu (...) in the upper right corner of the visual.
 When we select the ellipses, we see the following:

-We'll look at each of those independently in the next two sections.
+We'll look at the sorting field and direction independently in the next two sections.

 Selecting which column to use for sorting

-You noticed the yellow bar beside Cost of living in the Sort By menu, which indicated that the visual was using the Cost of living column to sort the visual.
-Sorting by another column is easy - just select the ellipses to show the Sort by menu, then select another column.
-It's that easy.
+You noticed the yellow bar beside Sort By SalesQuantity in the More Options menu, which indicates that the visual is sorted by the SalesQuantity column.
+Sorting by another column is easy - just select the ellipses to show the ellipsis menu, then select another column.

-In the following image, we selected Community well-being as the column by which we want to sort.
+In the following image, we selected DiscountAmount as the column by which we want to sort.
 That column happens to be one of the lines on the visual, rather than one of the bars.
-Here's what it looks like after we select Community well-being.
+Here's what it looks like after we select Sort By DiscountAmount.

 But what if we want to sort ascending, instead of descending?
 The next section shows just how easy that is.